Length constant

 In neurobiology, the length constant (λ) is a mathematical constant used to quantify the distance that a graded electric potential will travel along a neurite via passive electrical conduction.
-The greater the value of the length constant, the farther the potential will travel.
+The greater the value of the length constant, the further the potential will travel.
 A large length constant can contribute to spatial summation—the electrical addition of one potential with potentials from adjacent areas of the cell.

 The length constant can be defined as:

 where rm is the membrane resistance (the force that impedes the flow of electric current from the outside of the membrane to the inside, and vice versa), ri is the axial resistance (the force that impedes current flow through the axoplasm, parallel to the membrane), and ro is the extracellular resistance (the force that impedes current flow through the extracellular fluid, parallel to the membrane).
 In calculation, the effects of ro are negligible, so the equation is typically expressed as:

 The membrane resistance is a function of the number of open ion channels, and the axial resistance is generally a function of the diameter of the axon.
 The greater the number of open channels, the lower the rm.
 The greater the diameter of the axon, the lower the ri.